ROCm/rocBLAS/docs/source/API_Reference_Guide.rst

 See the API section for information on the above functions.

-rocBLAS Function Return Values for insufficient device memory
+rocBLAS Function Return Values for Insufficient Device Memory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If the user preallocates or manually allocates, then that size is used as the limit, and no resizing or synchronizing ever occurs.
 The following two function return values indicate insufficient memory:

 - rocblas_status == rocblas_status_memory_error: indicates there is not sufficient device memory for a rocBLAS function
-- rocblas_status == rocblas_status_perf_degraded: indicates that a slower algorthm was used because of insufficient device memory for the optimal algorithm
+- rocblas_status == rocblas_status_perf_degraded: indicates that a slower algorithm was used because of insufficient device memory for the optimal algorithm

 ------------------